ibm-cloud-docs/hp-virtual-servers/troubleshooting.md

 ## Status 'Provision failure' is displayed in the **Resource list** when creating multiple instances
 {: #provision_failure}

-Creating multiple instances at once or within a very short period of time, in one availability zone which did not have any instances before, results in the creation of one more instances with status 'Provisioning failure' within the **Resource list**.
+Creating more than five instances at once or within a very short period of time in one availability zone which did not have any instances before, results in the creation of one more instances with status 'Provisioning failure' within the **Resource list**.
 {: troubleshoot}

-You either try to create more than five instances within a very short period of time.
-This can happen in an availability zone even without any existing instances, if do not need to create a new public SSH key, but reuse the same public key for all of the instances you want to create.
-Or you already have some instances ready, and you want to create a few more instances, so that the sum of all instances will exceed the maximum number of five.
+You try to create more than five instances within a very short period of time in an availability zone without any existing instances.
+This can happen, if do not want to create a new public SSH key for each new instance, but reuse the same public key for all of the instances you want to create.
 {: tsSymptoms}

 The amount of instances per account and per availability zone is limited to five.
-Creating more than five instances in one zone will lead to a provisioning failure.
+Creating more than five instances nearly at the same time in one zone will lead to status 'Provisioning failure' for the sixth and all subsequent instances.
 {: tsCauses}

 {: tsResolve}
-You can either provision more than five instances in different availability Zones.
-Or you can provision more than fice instances using different {{site.data.keyword.cloud_notm}} accounts.
+You can either provision more than five instances in different availability zones.
+Or you can provision more than five instances using different {{site.data.keyword.cloud_notm}} accounts.